Why does it seem that your baby wants to nurse all the time?

 The Ba’Aka babies nursed about 4 times per hour.
 The Ngandu children breastfed about 2 times per hour and the American babies breastfed about one and one half times per hour.

 The American infants breastfed less often than the two African infant groups, but they nursed much more often than parents were led to expect.
+Some moms say they nurse every 45 minutes at times.

 Don’t Worry.
 You Baby is Getting Enough Milk